clastix/kamaji/docs/content/getting-started.md

 Before to apply the Calico manifest, you can customize it as necessary according to your preferences.

-Apply to the tenant cluster:
+Apply to the Tenant Cluster:

 ```bash
 kubectl --kubeconfig=${TENANT_NAMESPACE}-${TENANT_NAME}.kubeconfig apply -f calico.yaml